Where our food comes from

 By purchasing from farmers who use sustainable or regenerative practices, we source food for today while seeding tomorrow’s harvest.
 And, by purchasing from smaller BIPOC farmers, we direct capital to historically disenfranchised communities to realize a more equitable future.

-- Buying fresh, high-quality produce and proteins translates to a greater selection of nutrient-dense goods for our clients, thereby contributing to individual health.
+- Buying fresh, high-quality produce and proteins translate to a greater selection of nutrient-dense goods for our clients, thereby contributing to individual health.

 We believe excess food that would normally go to waste is a missed opportunity for producers and consumers alike.